 How to get more bookings for your service business with WhatsApp

-No matter if you run a restaurant, consultancy business, or a car garage; when your business offers a service, there’s not much more satisfying than seeing a full calendar.
+No matter if you run a restaurant, consultancy business, or car garage; when your business offers a service, there’s not much more satisfying than seeing a full calendar.

 That’s why successful service businesses do everything in their power to make booking an appointment accessible and easy.
 They often do this by re-designing their website to remove friction.
 Printing business cards.
 Promoting a discount.
 And those things work.

-But in 2022, the first thing you should do is make yourself available on the communication channel your customers use most: WhatsApp.
+The first thing you should do is make yourself available on the communication channel your customers use most: WhatsApp.

 Why?
 Because “be where your customers are” is one of the oldest but still most relevant marketing rules in the book.
 And with 2 billion + active users worldwide, it’s safe to say most of your customers are on WhatsApp.